solana-labs/solana/book/src/cluster/ledger-replication.md

   to distinguish who is correct.
 Rewards would have to rely on the results from

-  multiple validators to catch bad actors and replicators from being denied rewards.
+  multiple validators to catch bad actors and archivers from being denied rewards.

 * Validator stealing mining proof results for itself.
 The proofs are derived

-  from a signature from a replicator, since the validator does not know the
+  from a signature from an archiver, since the validator does not know the

   private key used to generate the encryption key, it cannot be the generator of